 As I’m typing this post, we have at least a couple inches of snow on the ground.
 Brrrr!

 3. Start wrapping from the bottom of the tree.

-Ensure you have the male end of the light strand accessible to plug into an outlet.
 My outlet is not super close, so I needed to use an outdoor extension cord to reach.

 - Smaller strands will be easier to manage!
 My 400 strand of lights was really challenging to get through small branches/spaces on our little tree.

 - It would be best to start with your lights wrapped in a ball shape to help you navigate around the tree trunk and branches more easily.

 - Having a helper will make the process faster.